(Yeah, that’s not the kind of card we’re talking about, but who cares, it’s a Batcard!)

 On Pipefy, for a card to enter the flow, there’s a start form to be filled – each of our templates comes with a pre-developed start form, with the generic information we deemed relevant for it.
 They are, however, fully customizable to better fit your needs so you can ask for the exact information you want people to give when opening a card.

 The same happens before you can move the card to the next phase (the equivalent to a column on your Kanban Board – there is pre-defined information in each of the templates phases, but they’re always changeable to better suit your needs: you can delete, add and change existing fields.

 Typically, a Kanban card is fairly simple and basic in design; it’ll come with things relevant to the task in question, like product specifications and requirements for the next phase, as well as things like deadlines and even production numbers.

 Even when used in different environments, such as managing your own day-to-day tasks, the cards essentially come loaded with all of the information that would be needed for anyone to truly understand what they need to do just following the Kanban card.

 The most important thing about using Kanban Cards and the Kanban methodology as a whole, though, is that they allow for easy and swift detection of any errors.
 With everything delivered to the very last dot as to what is required to minimize wastage and things being held up, there is an easy way to understand when a problem has occurred earlier on in the production line.

 Start using Kanban with Pipefy!

-Pipefy’s Task Management Template was specially developed to help you manage yours and your team’s tasks without breaking a sweat.
+Pipefy’s Task Management Template was specially developed to help you manage your and your team’s tasks without breaking a sweat.

-This template shows you in an organised and simplified manner what everyone is currently doing, what they have to do, and what is already done.
-It also highlights what are the priorities, what’s on time, what’s late and what’s potentially creating bottlenecks.
+This template shows you in an organized and simplified manner what everyone is currently doing, what they have to do, and what is already done.
+It also highlights what are the priorities, what’s on time, what’s late, and what’s potentially creating bottlenecks.